TuronLab/llm-bench/README.md

 ## Quick start

+To use `llm-bench`, start these two services: `backend` runs the evaluations—it starts the model server you select, sends it benchmark questions, and saves the results—while `frontend` provides a browser dashboard for creating comparisons, tracking progress, and reviewing scores.

 Prerequisites: Docker Engine 24+ and Docker Compose v2.
 GPU-backed providers also need the NVIDIA Container Toolkit.

 ```bash